Computed tomography radiomics study of invasion and instability of lung adenocarcinoma manifesting as ground glass nodule

 Exclusion criteria: (I) unqualified image delineation: the basic condition of the patients’ lung field is poor; large area of infection showed in the lung field; or vague boundary between the lung field and the nodule; (II) inconsistent slices for an image due to data lost or incomplete reconstruction process; (III) inadequate image quality with artefacts or noise, that impede diagnosis; (IV) patients were with other malignant tumors combined.

-After screening with both the inclusion and exclusion criteria, a total of 249 patients were included in the study, of which 81 were male patients and 217 were female patients, aged 53.8±10.6 years.
+After screening with both the inclusion and exclusion criteria, a total of 249 patients were included in the study, with a total of 298 cases of GGN lesions.
+Among them, 81 lesions belonged to male patients and 217 lesions belonged to female patients, aged 53.8±10.6 years.
 A total of 298 GGN lesions were selected.
 Among them, 25 were AAH, 20 were AIS, 132 were MIA and 121 were IAC.
 In this study, AAH, AIS and MIA were defined as non-invasive lesions, and IAC were defined as invasive lesions.
 A total of 298 lesions were divided into two groups (Table 1).

 Table 1